7 Day Maui Honeymoon Itinerary

 Day 6

-We took this whole day to drive along the famous Road to Hana (or Hana Highway), which is a literal 64 mile stretch of routes 36 and 360 with over 600 switchbacks and numerous bridges over waterfalls, it’s rated one of the most beautiful drives in the world, but is not for the fainthearted.
-The road is extremely narrow, the bridges are skinny, and the guardrails are doing absolutely nothing to prevent you from careening off a cliff that is sometimes thousands of feet above sea level.
-All of that said, it’s totally worth it and you should do it haha.
-And don’t just take if from me, read up on all the stops from some of the blogs and guides that we looked up.
-We got up before the sun to make the drive over to the opposite side of the island and to give us a head start to beat the traffic of local’s morning commute and tourists.
-I highly recommend getting an early start, the road can get congested easily.
+We rose before the sun to make the drive over to the opposite side of the island.
+And to give us a head start to beat the traffic of local’s morning commute and tourists.
+This is important as the road can get congested easily.
 We used GyPSy Guide which is a location based audio tour that connects to your google maps so that while you reach certain attractions the audio will play according to exactly where you are!
-It was so cool and handy, there were stops we would have never known about otherwise like small independent vendors selling local foods at certain locations along the route.
-It also gave the history of the road and facts on the different landmarks.
-We chose to drive the Road to Hana “backwards” which saved some time since we were driving opposite to the flow of traffic.
+It was so handy, there were stops we would have never known about otherwise like independent vendors selling local foods along the route.
+It also gave the history of the island and landmarks.
+Highly recommend driving the Road to Hana “backwards” which saves some time because you are driving opposite to the flow of traffic.
 Lots of the attractions were a quick ‘pull over and look’ like the beautiful rainbow eucalyptus trees.

 Black Sand Beach